chalkygames123/front-end-template/README.md

 # run all linters with autofix
 $ npm run fix

-# run all formatters only for check
+# run all format checking
 $ npm run check

 # run all formatters